 I need to file this.

 I don’t want to look at this right now.
-It’s too much to
+It’s too much to think about.

-Old grocery shopping list.
+Old grocery list.

 I still want to travel here.